Businesses need to deliver support wherever their customers are located.

 In fact even the smallest of businesses can deliver excellent customer support through its website if done well.
 The availability of great social business software platforms that can be easily integrated into websites make it a breeze to add a fully functional support section to your website so customers can sign up and login to access a host of features that can help them.

-One of the greatest aspects of leveraging social customer service software and community platforms to deliver customer support is that it gives you the ability to offer “self service customer support” in the form of guides, FAQ’s, user forums and other content as well as manned support delivered through the site.
+One of the greatest aspects of leveraging knowledge management software and community platforms to deliver customer support is that it gives you the ability to offer “self service customer support” in the form of guides, FAQ’s, user forums and other content as well as manned support delivered through the site.
 They can be customized and tuned to deliver the types of support by integrating the various options on a single delivery platform – your website.